 Generally, we wondered whether potential jurors preferred online jury questionnaires to completing questionnaires in court.
-We also wondered whether the online format could potentially influence whether potential jurors would be more thorough or honest in the online format, and whether concerns about privacy outweighed any of the other potential benefits of online jury questionnaires.
-Below we share our data about jurors’ opinions of completing a questionnaire in court compare to their opinions about online questionnaires.
+We also wondered if the online format could influence whether potential jurors would be more thorough or honest and whether concerns about privacy outweighed any of the other potential benefits of online jury questionnaires.
+Below we share our data about how jurors’ opinions of completing a questionnaire in court compare to their opinions about online questionnaires.

-Jurors Prefer Online Questionnaires
+Jurors Preferred Online Questionnaires

 As shown in the chart below, 65% agreed “strongly,” and 27% agreed “somewhat” that they’d prefer online over in-person questionnaires.
 That means that all but 8% agreed that they would prefer doing the questionnaire online.